hexatomic/hexatomic/paper.md

 # Acknowledgements

 Hexatomic has been developed in the research project "A minimal infrastructure for the sustainable provision of extensible multi-layer annotation software for linguistic corpora".
-The project was funded under the call "Research Software Sustainability" issued by Deutsche Forschungsgemeinschaft under grant number 391160252 and ran from October 2018 until December 2021.
+The project was funded under Deutsche Forschungsgemeinschaft's call "Research Software Sustainability" under grant number 391160252 and ran from October 2018 until December 2021.

 # References